-When a group purchases a startup to strengthen its positions on its core business, synergies are often quickly identified and activated.
+When a group (or a Corporate Venture fund) purchases a startup to strengthen its positions on its core business, synergies are often quickly identified and activated.

 They are however longer to implement – and more hypothetical – when the deal is made in a goal of up-selling or cross-selling.
 Joint projects will be prioritized by the corporate at the beginning, but may also be victims of corporate arbitrations on its projects and resources.
 The startup, if already mature enough in its market, will also have its ability to arbitrate internally.
 Suffice to say that synergies will have to be well quantified and will have to demonstrate that they will generate sufficient value to be sustained over time. and justify the mobilization of resources on both sides, without being experienced as a constraint.